codeaches-test/info001-test.github.io/docs/spring-oauth2/CHILD-jwt-spring-security-oauth2-and-resource-server.md

 **Create a client**

 Let's insert a record in `oauth_client_details` table for a client named `appclient` with a password `appclient@123`.
-> `appclient` has access to the jwtpetstore resource with read and write `scope`
+> `appclient` has access to the jwtpetstore resource with read and write `scope`.
->> The password needs to be saved to DB in Bcrypt format.
-I have used an online tool to Bcrypt the password with 8 rounds
+> The password needs to be saved to DB in Bcrypt format.
+I have used an online tool to Bcrypt the password with 8 rounds.

 `src/main/resources/data.sql`